alvaroloes/enumer/README.md

 }
 // Now pill == Ibuprofen

-// Or marshal/unmarshal to/from json strings
+// Marshal/unmarshal to/from json strings, either directly or automatically when
+// the enum is a field of a struct pillJSON := Aspirin.MarshalJSON()
+// Now pillJSON == `"Aspirin"`
 ```

 The generated code is exactly the same as the Stringer tool plus the mentioned additions, so you can use